ErpNetDocs/webclient/introduction/social/meet.md

 4. Click **"Start"**.<br>
    The video conferencing page opens and the meeting starts immediately.

+The **video conferencing page** provides the active meeting environment where participants communicate in real time.
+It includes standard meeting controls, such as:

+- Audio and video management
+- Screen or content sharing
+- Environment and layout settings
+- Meeting recording controls

+These controls allow participants to interact, present, and manage the meeting as it progresses.

 > [!NOTE]
 >  When a meeting is started, the system **notifies** participants through multiple channels:<br>